Samovar: Turkey

 Turkish samovars are popular souvenirs among tourists, and charcoal burning samovars are still popular in rural areas.
 However, in modern homes, they have been replaced with the çaydanlık (lit. 'teapot'), a metal teapot with a smaller teapot on top taking the place of the cap of the lower one.
 To make Turkish tea, the lower part is used to boil the water and the upper part, called demlik is used for concentrated tea.
 Tea is poured first from the demlik and then diluted to the desired level with plain boiling water from the lower tea kettle.
 The body is traditionally made of brass or copper, occasionally also silver or gold, but çaydanlık are now also made from stainless steel, aluminium, or ceramics with plastic, steel or aluminium handles.

-Kerala

-Samovars introduced to Kerala via maritime trade in the 19th century, became emblematic fixtures in the state's chayakkadas (tea shops), where they efficiently boiled water for tea using charcoal or wood, imparting a unique flavor to beverages and symbolizing hospitality and communal warmth in a region renowned for its tea plantations.
-These vessels held significant importance in Kerala's tea culture, enhancing the social role of chayakkadas as egalitarian spaces that fostering political debates, literary discussions, and daily interactions among diverse patrons since their emergence in the late 19th century.
-The history of tea shops in Kerala reflects a revolutionary shift in public dining, starting as modest outlets serving affordable tea and snacks amid colonial influences and evolving into indispensable community hubs that shaped societal norms and popular culture over a century.
-In Malayalam cinema, samovars and tea shops often emerge as central 'characters,' providing authentic rural backdrops for plot advancement, character revelations, and social commentary in films from the 1970s and 1980s, such as in narratives depicting village life, camaraderie, and pivotal encounters that mirror Kerala's cultural ethos.